Molybdenum in Magnetically Shielded Rooms

 - Frames and Supports: Molybdenum is used to construct the framework and supports that hold magnetic shielding materials in place.
 Its strength ensures the integrity of these structures over time.

-- Mounting Hardware: Molybdenum screws, bolts, and fasteners are used to secure equipment and shielding components without introducing magnetic interference.
+- Mounting Hardware: Molybdenum screws, bolts, and fasteners are used to secure equipment and shield components without introducing magnetic interference.

 Thermal Management